 Before a case goes to trial, there is a chance for a settlement.
 Trial is a strenuous and expensive process for all parties involved.
 If there is an opportunity to rectify the issue outside of the courtroom, typically, both parties are willing to try.
 In this field, it is more common for cases to settle than to go to trial for this reason.
 Mediation or settlement conferences are the usual methods to negotiate a settlement.
 They are similar in that a settlement is the end goal but procedurally vary.
 Mediations are a meeting between the disputing parties that is moderated by a private, professional neutral third party (mediator) to assist the parties in negotiating and settling.
 Mediations are voluntary and operate outside of the court.
 A settlement conference is typically court-ordered (but can be voluntary) and is overseen by a judge or volunteering attorney who will assist the parties in negotiations without making decisions.

 The next and final step is trial if a settlement cannot be reached.
 Your case will be heard in the courtroom in front of the judge.
 The time trial takes can vary: it can range from days to months.
 The trial time heavily depends on the availability of necessary parties, witnesses, and the overseeing judge.
 There are also pre-trial procedures and prep that will occur.

-If you are experiencing a similar issue, and want to know what other legal options you can take, please reach out to the Inheritance Recovery Attorneys.
-Our firm offers free consultations and specializes in trust and will litigation.
-We are here to help you protect your inheritance and make sure your loved one’s wishes are carried out honestly.
+If you think your inheritance is in jeopardy, please contact The Inheritance Recovery Attorneys to see what you can do.
+Our firm offers free consultations and specializes in Trust and Will litigation.
+We are here to help you protect your inheritance and ensure your loved one’s wishes are fulfilled honestly.